Litchfield Law School

-The Litchfield Law School of Litchfield, Connecticut, was the first independent law school established in America for reading law.
+The Litchfield Law School was a law school in Litchfield, Connecticut, that operated from 1774 to 1833.
+Litchfield was the first independent law school established in America for reading law.
 Founded and led by lawyer Tapping Reeve, the proprietary school was unaffiliated with any college or university.
 While Litchfield was independent, a long-term debate resulted in the 1966 recognition of William & Mary Law School as the first law school to have been affiliated with a university.

 Reeve began teaching his first student in 1774 and was teaching by lecture by 1784.
 Reeve later became the Chief Justice of the Connecticut Supreme Court.
 The school closed in 1833, having educated over 1,100 students, including Aaron Burr and John C. Calhoun.
-The law school, including Reeve's house, was declared a National Historic Landmark, in 1965, as the Tapping Reeve House and Law School, which is owned and operated by the Litchfield Historical Society as a museum displaying life in a 19th-century period school.
+The law school, including Reeve's house, was declared a National Historic Landmark in 1965 as the Tapping Reeve House and Law School, which is owned and operated by the Litchfield Historical Society as a museum displaying life in a 19th-century period school.
 The Society also operates the Litchfield History Museum.

 Tapping Reeve

 Reeve was born on Long Island, New York, in 1744.
-He graduated from the College of New Jersey (now Princeton University) in 1763, serving for seven years as a tutor at the Grammar School that was connected with the college.
+He graduated from the College of New Jersey (Princeton University) in 1763, serving for seven years as a tutor at the Grammar School that was connected with the college.
 There he met the children of Aaron Burr Sr.—Aaron Burr (later Vice President of the United States) and Sally Burr, who were both his students.

 Tapping Reeve moved to Connecticut and studied law under Judge Jesse Root of Hartford, and was admitted to the bar in 1772.
 In the same year, he married Sally Burr.
 They then moved to Litchfield and Reeve started his own law practice.
 Tapping Reeve built his six-room Litchfield house in 1773 and settled in with his wife.
 In 1780 he added a downstairs wing for Sally, who found it difficult to climb stairs.

-Law School
+Law school

 In addition to practicing law, Reeve trained many prospective attorneys, including Aaron Burr, his brother in law.
 Students lived in the homes of town residents and traveled to Reeve's house on South Street to receive their morning lectures on the common law in Reeve's downstairs parlor.
 In 1784, in response to increasing demand, Reeve had a one-room school built adjacent to his house.
 James Gould became Reeve's associate when Reeve was elected to the Connecticut Supreme Court in 1798.
 Reeve withdrew in 1820 and Gould continued until 1833.
 The school's lectures covered the entire body of the law including real estate, rights of persons, rights of things, contracts, torts, evidence, pleading, crimes, and equity.